 Looking for a few days relaxing on a paradisical beach during the day and partying at night?
 Come and discover the haven of Morro de São Paulo!

 Morro de São Paulo is a small village on the Atlantic coast just north of Tinharé island.
-It has five beaches that guarantee relaxation, various activities and a festive atmosphere in a tropical paradise setting in the “state of joy”.
+It has five beaches that guarantee relaxation, numerous outdoor activities and a festive atmosphere.
+This is a tropical paradise perfect for a vacation in Bahia.

 The island is separated from the continent by a natural channel and has few inhabitants.
 It has some splendid fine sand beaches and a clear warm sea which is ideal for bathers.
 The island is covered with coconut tree plantations and luxuriant vegetation.
 Also, it is not open to private cars so you will get around on foot, by bus or by horse and cart which really adds to the charm of this island.
 The further you go along the beaches (numbered from 1 to 5), the quieter they will be, with the fifth beach being almost deserted and ideal for a truly relaxing and peaceful time.

 Several points of interest dating back to the Portuguese conquest of Bahia such as the Forte da Ponta or the Fonte Grande also make this seaside resort an interesting place for history enthusiasts, with these monuments listed as historical heritage sites.

 Morro de São Paulo is a very typical traditional village with its small colored houses and sandy streets and has become a popular tourist destination for both Brazilians and foreigners.
 You will find some local craftsmen and some good restaurants where you can enjoy the delicious fish caught everyday in the ocean.
 In the evening, the small quiet streets come alive to the rhythm of the local music and you can spend some memorable evenings as only the Bahians know how to !